Zawiya of Sidi Muhammad Ben Sliman al-Jazuli: Historical background

 Al-Jazuli was a major figure in the history of Moroccan Sufism.
 He lived at a time when local Sufi movements were also filling a void of political leadership against the encroachment of Portuguese and Spanish forces into the country.
 Originating from the Sous region in southern Morocco, he spent much time in Fes where he wrote his most famous work, the Dala'il al-Khayrat, and gained enormous influence over zawiyas and followers across the country.
 He subsequently moved around the coast of Morocco until he died near Essaouira in 1465 and was buried in the village of Afoughal.

 Later on, the early Saadians, who were also from the Sous region, associated themselves with al-Jazuli's followers as they established their own political power in southern Morocco.
-Thus, when Ahmad al-'Araj (the effective founder of the Saadian dynasty) moved to Marrakesh in 1521 he quickly arranged for the transfer of al-Jazuli's body here in 1523-24 along with that of his own father (who had been buried near al-Jazuli in 1517).
+Thus, when Ahmad al-'Araj (the effective founder of the Saadian dynasty) moved to Marrakesh in 1521 he quickly arranged for the transfer of al-Jazuli's body here, probably in 1523–4, (Note: Historian Gaston Deverdun notes that, depending on which numbers in the historical sources are used to calculate this date, the transfer could have occurred in a range of years after this.
+He concludes that the date indicated by the historical author al-Ifrani,1523–4, is the most likely.) along with that of his own father (who had been buried near al-Jazuli in 1517).
 The Saadians built a religious complex and mosque around the new mausoleum.

 After the reign of Muhammad al-Sheikh (Ahmad's brother, who had managed to dethrone him), the dynasty distanced itself from al-Jazuli's disciples.
 Nonetheless, al-Jazuli came to be considered one of the Seven Saints of Marrakesh and his tomb was a prominent stop for pilgrims to the city.
 While the mosque of the complex may still date from the Saadian period, the rest of the zawiya was frequently modified and restored over the years, particularly in the 18th century.
 The Alaouite sultan Moulay Isma'il was responsible for building the current mausoleum chamber with its large pyramidal cupola as well as for expanding the attached mosque and converting it to a Friday mosque.
 The street fountain of the complex also dates from this period.
 The zawiya was significantly restored or modified under Moulay Muhammad ibn Abdallah (who was made governor of Marrakesh in 1746 and ruled as sultan from 1757 to 1790) and was repaired in 1867-68 under Moulay Muhammad ibn Abd al-Rahman.